RJPearson94/terraform-provider-twilio/docs/resources/flex_flow.md

 ---

-A `integration` block supports the following:
+An `integration` block supports the following:

 - `channel` - (Optional) The channel to send new tasks too
 - `creation_on_message` - (Optional) Whether to create a task when the first message arrives
 - `flow_sid` - (Optional) The SID of the flow
 - `priority` - (Optional) The priority assigned to any new task that is received
-- `retry_count` - (Optional) The number of times a webhook request should be retried if initial request fails
+- `retry_count` - (Optional) The number of times a webhook request should be retried if the initial request fails
 - `timeout` - (Optional) The timeout set for any new task that is received
 - `url` - (Optional) The webhook URL
-- `workflowSid` - (Optional) The SID of the workflow to send tasks to
+- `workflow_sid` - (Optional) The SID of the workflow to send tasks to
 - `workspace_sid` - (Optional) The SID of the workspace to send tasks to

 ---